Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 homeopathic medicine for piles

-Piles or hemorrhoids refers to dilatation, swelling, and inflammation of the veins around the anus or lower rectum.
-This results in blood stagnation inside these veins hence causing symptoms like anal pain, tenderness, itching, and bleeding.
+Piles, also known as hemorrhoids refer to dilatation, inflammation and swelling of the veins around the anus or lower rectum.
+This stagnates the blood inside these veins resulting in symptoms like anal pain, itching, bleeding and tenderness.

-The eight most important medicines for treating piles are Aesculus Hippocastanum, Nux Vomica, Aloe Socotrina, Hamamelis, Collinsonia Canadensis, Muriatic Acid, Ratanhia and Nitric Acid.
+The top eleven homeopathic medicines for treating piles are Aesculus Hippocastanum, Nux Vomica, Aloes Socotrina, Hamamelis Virginiana, Collinsonia Canadensis, Muriaticum Acidum, Ratanhia Peruviana, Nitricum Acidum, Paeonia Officinalis, Sulphur and Thuja Occidentalis.

-It is the best and most frequently used medicine for painful piles.
-It is taken when pain is felt during or after passing stool.
-The pain continues for long hours after the passing of stool.
-Pain is very sharp that may extend from the anus to the lower back.
+It is the best and most frequently administered medicine for painful piles.
+It is prescribed when pain is felt during or after passing stool.
+The pain continues for long hours after the passing of stool and is very sharp and may extend from the anus to the lower back.
 A person may have a distinct feeling of small sticks filling up the rectum.
 It is a specific medicine for external piles and blind piles (non-bleeding piles).
-This medicine does wonders on engorged haemorrhoidal veins, brings great relief in pain, and also helps in shrinking piles naturally.
+This medicine does wonders on engorged haemorrhoidal veins, and brings about a lot of relief, and also helps in shrinking piles naturally.

 When to use Aesculus Hippocastanum?

-The characteristic feature to use this medicine is external piles with marked pain during and after passing stool.
+The characteristic feature to administer this medicine is external piles with marked pain during and after passing the stool.

 How to use Aesculus Hippocastanum?

-The most commonly recommended dosage of this medicine is Aesculus Hippocastanum 30C two to three times a day as per the intensity of the symptoms.
+The most commonly recommended dosage of this medicine is in 30C potency that can be administered two to three times a day as per the severity of the complaint.

-2. Nux Vomica – For Piles With Constipation And Ineffective Urge To Pass Stool
+2. Nux Vomica– For Piles with Constipation and Ineffective Urge

 Nux Vomica is the best medicine to treat piles with constipation and ineffective urge to pass the stool.
-Those who need this medicine have to pass stool several times in a day to completely clear the bowels.
+Those who need this medicine have to pass stool several times a day to completely clear the bowels.
 They pass stool bit by bit throughout the day and yet have the urge to pass the stool.
-They also have marked pain and itching at the anus.
-Nux Vomica is recommended for piles that are non-bleeding.
-For piles or constipation triggered by alcohol intake, Nux Vomica is the right medicine.
-It is also the best choice of medicine for people with piles who lead a sedentary lifestyle.
+Such patients have marked pain and itching at the anus.
+Nux Vomica is administered for piles that are non-bleeding.
+Nux Vomica is the go-to medicine for piles or constipation triggered by alcohol.
+It is also the best choice for those with piles who lead a sedentary lifestyle.

 When to use Nux Vomica?

-Its use is highly suggested to manage piles with constipation where the ineffective urge to pass the stool is most prominent.
+Its use is highly suggested to manage piles with constipation where the ineffective urge to pass the stool is prominently felt.

 How to use Nux Vomica?

-Though it can be used in both low to high potencies, in the beginning, it is advised to take it in 30C potency twice or thrice a day.
+Though, it can be used in both low to high potencies, in the beginning, it is best advised to take it in 30C potency two to three times daily for best possible results.

 When to use Aloe Socotrina?

-This medicine is well indicated for protruding piles with marked pain and tenderness.
+This medicine is well administered for protruding piles with marked tenderness and pain.

 How to use Aloe Socotrina?

-It is advised to take this medicine in 30C power three to four times a day depending on the severity.
+It is advised to administer this medicine in 30C potency thrice or four times a day depending on the intensity.

 This natural medicine sourced from plant ‘witch – hazel’ is the best prescription for piles that bleeds.
-It controls bleeding piles outstandingly.
-Hamamelis is useful in cases where piles is internal, painless, and bleed.
+It controls bleeding piles in an outstanding manner.
+Hamamelis is useful in cases where piles are painless, internal, and bleed.
 ‘Painless, bleeding piles’ these three words are an indication to describe the use of this medicine in its entirety, and it requires no further description.

-One may take Hamamelis in 30C potency three to four times a day as per the intensity of the problem.
+One may take Hamamelis in 30C potency thrice or four times a day as per the intensity of the symptoms.

-It is an effective medicine to treat piles with constipation when stool is dry and hard.
-It can be used when hemorrhoids are external or protruding and there is also marked pain.
+It is an effective medicine to treat piles with constipation especially when the stool is hard and dry.
+It can be administered when hemorrhoids are external or protruding and there is also marked pain.
 Additionally, a particular sensation of sand or sticks in the rectum may be felt.
-This medicine is also used to treat piles which is painful, along with bleeding.
+This medicine is also administered to treat piles that are painful accompanied by bleeding.

 When to use Collinsonia Canadensis?